chr-ber/ActiveDirectoryAccountManager/README.md

 * Global configuration for domains
 * User based settings for
   * Color theme
-  * Windows stay on top
+  * Window stay on top